 For those who have been diagnosed with Cushing’s Syndrome, obtaining life insurance can take some research in order to find a company that will accept a higher risk – especially if you’ve had certain complications due to your condition.

 There is good news, though.
-Working with a company that has access to several insurers can ease the process of applying for life insurance coverage.
-This is because your application can increase its odds of approval exponentially.
 We can help you with this process, as we work with many of the top insurance carriers in the industry today.
 We can also help you to be prepared for what the insurers will want to know.
-Being better prepared on your application for coverage can also help to improve your changes of approval.
+Being better prepared on your application for coverage can also help to improve your chances of approval.

 What the Life Insurance Underwriters Will Want to Know

-When applying for life insurance with Cushing’s Syndrome, the underwriters at the insurance company will want to know more in depth details about your health condition.
-This will help them to get a clearer picture of how long you have had your condition, as well as whether or not the condition is under control.
-This will, in turn, help them to determine whether you will be an acceptable risk as an insured.
+Reporting your Cushing’s Syndrome on the application will cause the underwriters at the insurance company to ask more in-depth details about your health condition.
+This will help them to determine whether you will be an acceptable risk as an insured.